Mouse Cursor Disappeared/Missing on Windows 10. How to Fix It?

 Connect your mouse to your computer and see if this solves the problem with your mouse cursor gone missing.
 If your mouse cursor appears and starts working normally, then connect other peripherals one by one.
 If you start facing problems again, then you will know what the culprit of this issue is.

 Perform Full System Scan

-Using Tab or arrow keys select "Advanced scan" option and once it is highlighted, press Enter.
+Using Tab or arrow keys, select the "Advanced scan" option, and once it is highlighted, press Enter.

-Use arrow keys to navigate through the list and press Space bar to mark the checkbox.
-When you finished selecting what files to delete, press Tab key to select "Clean up system files" and press Enter to start cleaning your computer.
+Use arrow keys to navigate through the list and press the Space bar to mark the checkbox.
+After selecting what files to delete, press the Tab key to select "Clean up system files" and press Enter to start cleaning your computer.

 Restore Your System Using Restore Point